rollthecloudinc/hedge/README.md

 # Considerations

-New and existing APIs should be created and repurporsed / repalced with maximum reusability in mind across the corporation.
+New and existing APIs should be created and repurporsed / replaced with maximum reusability in mind across the corporation.
 An example of this is the [internal entity API](https://github.com/verti-go/main/wiki/Entity-API).
 The entity API is intended to manage persistence and search of entities accross any number of source destinations.